 Algoma University Profile

 Algoma University was established in 1965 and is located in Sault Ste.
 Marie, Ontario.
-Algoma University is a small, undergraduate, teaching focussed university that places an emphasis on serving the needs of Northern Ontario.
-Algoma University offers a wide range of degrees spanning the liberal arts, sciences, and professional disciplines.
+Algoma University is a small, undergraduate, teaching-focused university that places an emphasis on serving the needs of Northern Ontario.
+Algoma University offers a wide range of degrees spanning the liberal arts, sciences and professional disciplines.
 As a partner with Shingwauk Kinoomaage Gamig, Algoma University has a special mission to cultivate cross-cultural learning between Aboriginal populations and other communities.
 Algoma University also offers satellite programming in Brampton and Timmins.
-For more information, please visit www.algomau.ca.
+Read more about Algoma University.

-Algoma’s admission requirements are divided into different types of learners that include Canadian, international, mature, part-time, and visiting students.
-Each type has different requirements and admission policies.
-Select a category that describes you best and then check out the admission requirements specific to your category.
+Algoma’s admission requirements are divided into different categories of learners that include Canadian, international, mature, part-time and visiting students.
+Each category has different requirements and admission policies.
+Select the category that describes you best and then check out the admission requirements specific to your category.

 If you are interested in transferring to Algoma from another university or college, Algoma’s website gives you helpful information on its transfer policies and supports.
-You can also check out your eligibility for course transfers through ONCAT, an organization that provides information on credit transfers in Ontario.
+You can also check out your eligibility for course transfers through the Ontario Council on Articulation and Transfer (ONCAT), an organization that provides information on credit transfers in Ontario.

 Academic Programs and Supports